Medial-EarlySign/MR_Wiki/Blog/tabular_data_analysis.md

 ## The Solution: Importance Weighting

 The solution is to mathematically re-weight our validation data to look like the test data.
 Instead of binary inclusion/exclusion (keeping or dropping a row), we assign a continuous **weight** to each record in our validation set.
+It is like an extenstion of the above simple filtering method to match the same age range.

 * **Weight = 1:** Standard analysis.
 * **Weight = 0:** Exclude the record (filtering).